 What We Do

-As the only service of our kind in Canada, Shelter Movers helps survivors of gender-based violence transition to a better, safer life.
+As the only service of our kind in Canada, Shelter Movers helps survivors of gender-based and family violence transition to a better, safer life.

 Empowering Survivors

-Shelter Movers collaborates with local businesses and community services (e.g. shelters, police, schools, services) who refer clients that have decided to leave an abuser, and have a safer place to go.
-Shelter Movers makes all the arrangements to move and store survivors’ belongings securely, on the clients’ terms.
-We empower survivors as they transition to a life free of violence.
+Shelter Movers collaborates with local businesses and community services (e.g. shelters, police, schools, services) who refer clients that have decided to leave an abuser and have a safer place to go.
+Shelter Movers makes all the arrangements to move and store survivors’ belongings securely.
+Working with each client to accommodate their needs to the best of our ability, Shelter Movers empower survivors as they transition to a life free of violence.

 Partnering for Impact